 - Microservices written in node.js and Spring Boot are replacing traditional monolithic applications.
-Microservices comes with their own security challenges including establishing trust between microservices, containers, secrets management, etc. Old code never expected to be communicated with directly from the Internet is now sitting behind an API or RESTful web service to be consumed by SPAs and mobile applications.
-The base assumptions by the code, such as trusted callers, are no longer valid. - Single page applications, written in JavaScript frameworks such as Angular and React, allow the creation of highly modular feature-rich front ends.
-Client-side functionality that has traditionally been delivered server-side brings its own security challenges. - JavaScript is now the primary language of the web with node.js running server side and modern web frameworks such as Bootstrap, Electron, Angular, and React providing on the client.
+Microservices come with their own security challenges including establishing trust between microservices, containers, secret management, etc. Old code never expected to be accessible from the Internet is now sitting behind an API or RESTful web service to be consumed by Single Page Applications (SPAs) and mobile applications.
+Architectural assumptions by the code, such as trusted callers, are no longer valid. - Single page applications, written in JavaScript frameworks such as Angular and React, allow the creation of highly modular feature-rich front ends.
+Client-side functionality that has traditionally been delivered server-side brings its own security challenges. - JavaScript is now the primary language of the web with node.js running server side and modern web frameworks such as Bootstrap, Electron, Angular, and React running on the client.

-New issues, supported by data
+New issues, supported by data: